Eschatologue/CM_wiki/docs/glossary.md

 An improvised weapon is an object wielded as a makeshift weapon, such as broken glass, a table leg, or a frying pan.
 A Simple or Martial weapon also counts as an improvised weapon if it's wielded in a way contrary to its design; if you use a Ranged weapon to make a melee attack or throw a Melee weapon that lacks the Thrown property, the weapon counts as an improvised weapon.
 An improvised weapon follows the rules below.

-**Proficiency**  Don't add your Proficiency Bonus to attack rolls with an improvised weapon.
+**Proficiency**{ .inl } Don't add your Proficiency Bonus to attack rolls with an improvised weapon.

-**Damage**  On a hit, the weapon deals 1d4 damage of a type the DM thinks is appropriate for the object.
+**Damage**{ .inl } On a hit, the weapon deals 1d4 damage of a type the DM thinks is appropriate for the object.

-**Range**  If you throw the weapon, it has a normal range of 20 feet and a long range of 60 feet.
+**Range**{ .inl } If you throw the weapon, it has a normal range of 20 feet and a long range of 60 feet.

-**Weapon Equivalents**  If an improvised weapon resembles a Simple or Martial weapon, the DM may say it functions as that weapon and uses that weapon's rules.
+**Weapon Equivalents**{ .inl } If an improvised weapon resembles a Simple or Martial weapon, the DM may say it functions as that weapon and uses that weapon's rules.
 For example, the DM could treat a table leg as a *Club*.

 ---